What's New for 2017

 At the top of the Explorer food chain is the Platinum.
 It includes the Sport's 401A package items plus satin chrome exterior trim, a dual-panel sunroof, adaptive cruise control, forward collision warning with brake support, active parking assistance, lane keeping assist, rain-sensing wipers, upgraded leather upholstery, and aluminum and wood interior trim.
 The only options for the Platinum are the rear entertainment system and the second-row captain's chairs with power-assist fold.

-Body Styles Powertrains and Performance Safety
+Body Styles Powertrains and Performance

 Standard on the base and XLT trim levels is a 3.5-liter V6 engine that produces 290 horsepower and 255 pound-feet of torque.
 With this engine, you have your choice of standard front-wheel drive or optional all-wheel drive.
 The latter gets hill descent control, hill start assist and Ford's Terrain Management System, which is a driver-selectable system that optimizes traction for a variety of driving situations.
+According to the EPA, a front-wheel-drive 2017 Explorer with the V6 will deliver 20 mpg combined (17 city/24 highway).
+With all-wheel drive, the V6 drops slightly to 19 mpg combined (16 city/23 highway).
+In Edmunds testing, an AWD Explorer Limited with the base V6 went from zero to 60 mph in 8.4 seconds, which is about average for this size of vehicle.

 Optional on base, XLT and now standard on Limited Explorers is the fuel sipper of the group, a turbocharged 2.3-liter four-cylinder engine rated at 280 hp and 310 lb-ft of torque.
 A six-speed automatic and front-wheel drive are standard; all-wheel drive is optional.
 Fuel economy rises to 22 mpg combined (19 city/27 highway) with front-wheel drive and 21 mpg combined (18 city/25 highway) with AWD.
 Properly equipped, the four-cylinder Explorer can tow 3,000 pounds.